albertvisser/scripts/readme.rst

 **vstart**
     start Vivaldi (snapshot) browser on workspace 1 **widevi**
-    takes two filenames and starts vi(m) practically full screen to edit the files side-by-side **wing**
+    takes two or three filenames and starts vi(m) practically full screen to edit the files side-by-side
+**wing**
     (if installed) starts up WING editor which I sometimes use for GUI debugging **wstart**